d2r/trafficserver/doc/admin-guide/files/records.config.en.rst

    duplicate keys are present in the setting, the right-most key-value pair is used.

-   The default value is ``routable:follow``, which means "follow routable redirects, return all other redirects".
+   For compatibility reasons, the default value is ``default:follow`` rather than the safer value of ``routable:follow``.
+The default value means "follow all redirects".
 Note that :ts:cv:`proxy.config.http.number_of_redirections` must be positive also, otherwise redirects will be returned rather than followed.

 Origin Server Connect Attempts
 ==============================